Meet Our PDX Tutors

 World Languages, English, ESL & Humanities (All Grade Levels)

 Alissa is passionate about world cultures, languages, teaching and learning.
 She is originally from the San Francisco Bay Area, but fell in love with Oregon during her undergraduate studies at the University of Oregon.
-While earning her BA in Spanish and International Studies, she focused on international education in Latin America and had the life-changing opportunity to study abroad in Chile.
-She went on to teach English to high school students in Spain for a year before moving to Germany to earn her MA in American and Latin American Studies.
+After earning her BA in Spanish and International Studies, she had the life-changing opportunity to study abroad in Chile.
+She went on to teach English to high school students in Spain before moving to Germany to earn her MA in American and Latin American Studies.
 “I fell in love with another language.
 At the same time, those three years in Germany put my own culture under the microscope.”
-While coursework ranged from Brazilian politics and economics to classical Colombian literature, Alissa decided to focus her research on Race in America.

 As both a teacher and a lifelong-learner, Alissa uniquely understands how to implement the most effective learning methods for each individual student.
 She uses a cross-cultural approach to language learning, bringing her intercultural experience to the table, along with personalized lesson plans catered to students’ needs and interests.
 “I’m so looking forward to working with you!”